dylanramdhan/dylanramdhan/README.md

 # ✌🏽👨🏽‍💻 Hey, I'm Dylan!
 ## Welcome to my GitHub!
 I am a junior, majoring in Computer Engineering with a minor in Computer Science at Boston University!
-My love and interest for hardware and software developments could truly be seen through my various projects and courseworks.
-Every assignment that I do, I always love to learn something new and apply it towards a given project.
+My love and interest for hardware and software developments could truly be seen through my various projects and coursework.
+In every assingment that I learn from, I always love to turn around and apply my knowledge in the applications through personal projects.
 Feel free to check out some of my projects in my repos below!

 📍 Boston, MA <br>
 👨🏽‍🎓 Computer Engineering, minor in Computer Science (Junior) <br>